Employer FAQs

 • Because NDSU students earn credit for internships, they are responsible for the cost of those credits.
 One of the strongest recruiting tools an employer has is to pay the cost of the internship credits in order to compete for the most sought after students.
 A number of internship employers make the investment in NDSU students by paying the cost of the credits students earn from the internship.

 • Make sure the salary you are considering is competitive with the prevailing market.
-Contact the Internship Program Specialist to discuss internship salary averages.

 • Increase visibility on campus through informational meetings and attendance at recruiting events sponsored by NDSU.